 How much does Veridion cost?

-Does Veridion offer a free trial?
+Does Veridion offer a self-service API?